resemble-ai/handbook/what-we-stand-for.md

 ## Values

 Our values are extremely important to us.
-It's what makes us difference from everyone us and they impact everything from our benefits, perks, all the way down to our product.
+It's what makes us difference from everyone and they impact everything from our benefits, perks, all the way down to our product.

 Key values: